 While terpenes don’t directly interact with the body’s cannabinoid receptors, they help boost cannabinoid absorption into the bloodstream and augment their effects.
-Although CBD products are not intended to diagnose, treat, or cure any disease, cannabinoids’ and terpenes’ effects on the ECS may provide a profound wellness boost.
-This can enhance CBD’s potential anti-inflammatory benefits.
+Although CBD products are not intended to diagnose, treat, or cure any disease, cannabinoids’ and terpenes’ effects on the ECS may support overall wellness within the body.

 Hemp’s Most Abundant Terpenes

 Hemp boasts more than 100 different terpenes, and many of these terpenes are also found in other plants we know and love.
 Here are some of the most popular:

 Also found in beer, humulene gives hemp and CBD oil their hoppy aroma and promote welless.

 Limonene is present in citrus peels, rosemary, juniper, and mint.
 It produces the zesty scent we love.
 Studies also suggest that limonene can boost your immunity.